Moringa peregrina

 Invasiveness Potential

 We requested the Hawai‘i-Pacific Weed Risk Assessment (HPWRA) program to assess the invasiveness potential of Moringa peregrina since there were no records of prior introductions in Hawaii.
 HPWRA assigned it an assessment score of 0, indicating low risk.
-It has been designated as a Pono Plant, a good choice for planting in Hawaii
+It has been designated as a Pono Plant, a good choice for planting in Hawai`i.

 Conservation Status